 Alcohol or drugs have become so problematic that life around you is crumbling.

 Maybe you’re in denial or are hiding the amount you’re consuming.
 Your relationships are crumbling, your body is screaming for you to stop, there are problems at work, and you could be facing financial strains, especially if you’re moving money around – or even stealing it – to support your consumption.

 If you’re there, it’s okay.
 Now you’re here.
 We’re going to get you out.

 We’ll talk about your concerns, your needs, and together we’ll customize a change-plan.
-It’s discreet and confidential to just you and me, unless you want others to be part of your process (which I recommend).
-We’ll take a multifaceted approach, because everyone is different.
-Some of the components of your plan might include:
+It’s discreet and confidential to just you and me, unless you want others to be part of your process (which can be helpful).
+We’ll take a multifaceted approach.
+Some of the components of your plan "may" include:

 - Post-treatment aftercare